mikeoborotov/long-number-lib/README.md

 LNL (short for LongNumberLib) is a C++ library for arithmetics with arbitrary length numbers.
 It is designed to be simple and easy to use, taking into account possible applications in information security.
 Current version of LNL only supports arbitrary length integers.

-If you find any bugs or if you have improvement suggestions, please feel free to open an issue or a pull request.

 WARNING: The library is still under development, so be careful!

 ## Contents